glennsvel90/volume-by-mouse-and-autocorrect/README.md

 Despite these key inputs, don't use them.
 Instead:

-To rewind 10 seconds backwards, press the following keys simultaneously:  d and c
+-To rewind 10 seconds backwards, press the following keys simultaneously:  d and c

-To advance 10 seconds forwards, press the following keys simultaneously:  d and f
+-To advance 10 seconds forwards, press the following keys simultaneously:  d and f

 ## Everything Search